-- At Ryecroft C.E.
-Middle School we have a robust Safeguarding training schedule for all staff, which is monitored by the DSL.
-All staff receive Level 1 Safeguarding training, as required in KCSIE 2021, and receive regular updates through staff meetings, briefings, emails etc. to develop and support robust safeguarding practices amongst all staff.
-The DSL uses staff audits and Keeping Children Safe in Education to cover a range of safeguarding topics during the year.
-These are followed up with quizzes / questionnaires for the staff. - The school has clear induction processes for all staff, volunteers and Governors, and all required documents and policies are provided both at induction of new staff, and on a yearly refresh basis for current staff.
-These documents include Part 1 of KCSIE 2021 (staff electronically sign to say that they have read and understand and then complete a quiz to show that that they have not only read it but understand what this means to them in their daily practice); Code of Conduct; schools behaviour policy; schools' response to children who go missing from education, the role of the DSL and this Safeguarding Policy as well as peer on peer abuse and child on child sexual violence and sexual harassment. - All staff at Ryecroft C.E.
-Middle School will be aware that abuse, neglect, and safeguarding issues are rarely standalone events that can be covered by one definition or label.
-In most cases, multiple issues will overlap with one another. - All staff at Ryecroft C.E.
-Middle School will be aware that safeguarding incidents and /or behaviours can be associated with factors outside the school or college and /or can occur between children outside of these environments.

-- All staff, but especially the Designated Safeguarding Lead/ Deputies at Ryecroft C.E.
-Middle School will consider whether children are at risk of abuse or exploitation in situations outside their families.
+- At Ellowes Hall we have a robust Safeguarding training schedule for all staff, which is monitored by the DSL.
+All staff receive Level 1 Safeguarding training, as required in KCSIE 2021, and receive regular updates through staff meetings, briefings, emails etc. to develop and support robust safeguarding practices amongst all staff. - The school has clear induction processes for all staff, volunteers and Governors, and all required documents and policies are provided both at induction of new staff, and on a yearly refresh basis for current staff.
+These documents include Part 1 of KCSIE 2021.
+The Code of Conduct; schools conduct policy; schools' response to children who go missing from education, the role of the DSL and this Safeguarding Policy as well as peer on peer abuse and child on child sexual violence and sexual harassment. - All staff will be aware that abuse, neglect, and safeguarding issues are rarely standalone events that can be covered by one definition or label.
+In most cases, multiple issues will overlap with one another. - All staff will be aware that safeguarding incidents and /or behaviours can be associated with factors outside the school or college and /or can occur between children outside of these environments. - All staff, but especially the Designated Safeguarding Lead/ Deputies will consider whether children are at risk of abuse or exploitation in situations outside their families.
 Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including, but not limited to, sexual exploitation, criminal exploitation and serious youth violence. - The school is committed to working with other agencies to provide early help for children before they become at risk of harm or require a 'child in need' statutory assessment. - All staff should be aware of the local early help process and understand their role in it.
 (KCSIE 2021).
 'Early Help means providing support as soon as a problem emerges, at any point in a child's life, from the foundation years through to the teenage years. '(WT 2018).
 This includes liaising with the designated safeguarding lead, sharing information with other professionals to support early identification and assessment and, in some cases, acting as the lead professional in undertaking an early help assessment.'
 (DfE 2018) - All staff should be aware of the process for making referrals to children's social care and for statutory assessments under the Children Act 1989 that may follow a referral, along with the role they might be expected to play in such assessments.
 (KCSIE 2021) - All staff have equal responsibility to report their concerns about a child or the behaviour of any adult without delay to the Designated Safeguarding Lead.
-Whilst the Designated Safeguarding Lead will normally make referrals to Children's Services, any staff member can refer their concerns to children's social care directly in emergencies or if they feel they need to do so.
-(Staffordshire Childrens Advice & Support on 0800 1313126) - Everyone has responsibility to escalate their concerns and 'press for reconsideration' if they believe a child's needs remain unmet or if the child is failing to thrive and in need or if the child is at risk of harm. - The school understands its responsibility to request a statutory assessment lead by a social worker for any child in need, as defined under the Children Act 1989, who is unlikely to achieve or maintain a satisfactory level of health or development, or their health and development will be significantly impaired, without the provision of services. - The school will work in partnership with other agencies to promote the welfare of children and protect them from harm, including the need to share information about a child to safeguard them. - The school will work with other agencies to ensure any actions that are part of a multi-agency coordinated plan are completed in a timely way. - The school will follow the Staffordshire Safeguarding Children's Board's procedures and provide them with information as required StaffsSCB - Staff, children, and families will need support following child protection processes being followed. - Children have a right to learn ways to keep themselves safe from harm and exploitation.
-We will provide opportunities for pupils/students to develop skills, concepts, attitudes, and knowledge that promote their safety and wellbeing. - Safeguarding issues will be addressed through the PSHE curriculum, for example self-esteem, emotional literacy, assertiveness, power, consent, coercion, control as part of healthy relationship education (previously known as sex and relationship education SRE), online safety (formally known as esafety), sexting and bullying (including cyber bullying)
+Whilst the Designated Safeguarding Lead will normally make referrals to Children's Services, any staff member can refer their concerns to children's social care directly in emergencies or if they feel they need to do so. https://safeguarding.dudley.gov.uk/tell-us/